 Section I – urgent applications, general

 1.1 Urgent applications in Administrative Court claims may be made to the court Monday to Friday, 10am – 4.30pm.
-(Outside these hours urgent applications should be directed to the Queen’s Bench Division out of hours judge.)
+(Outside these hours urgent applications should be directed to the King’s Bench Division out of hours judge.)

 1.2 Urgent applications must be made using Form N463 (“Judicial Review: Application for urgent consideration”).
 All information required by the Form must be provided.
 In particular, the applicant must state the reasons why the application needs to be considered urgently, the reasons why the application was not made sooner, and the timescale within which consideration of the application is requested.
 The Form must be signed and supported by the required Statement of Truth.

 1.3 The applicant must prepare an indexed and paginated bundle (“the application bundle”) which shall contain the Form N463 and any other material required by this Practice Direction to be provided as part of the application.
 The bundle should include the pre-action communication concerning the claim for judicial review, and all communication with the defendant concerning the urgent application.
 An electronic version of the application bundle shall also be prepared in accordance with the Guidance on the Administrative Court website.
 The application bundle shall be filed at the same time as the Form N463.

 1.4 London.
 Urgent applications may be filed with the court in London by email to firstname.lastname@example.org .
 They may also be filed by delivery to the Administrative Court Office at the Royal Courts of Justice, Strand, London WC2A 2LL.

 1.5 Administrative Court Offices outside London.
 Where an urgent application needs to be made to the Administrative Court outside London, the application must be made to the relevant Office: see Practice Direction 54C.